 Did they jump, or were they pushed!

-In the present day, 'Atrebates' is the name of a living history group, based at Butser Ancient Farm, nr Petersfield.
+However, in the present day, it is the name of a living history group, based at Butser Ancient Farm, nr Petersfield.
 During the year they are involved with demonstrating Celtic skills, and talking to the public about this fascinating bit of British history.

-If you wish to be part of the group, you will be required to join the 'Friends of Butser Ancient Farm' but with no extra charges on top.
+If you wish to be part of the group, you will be required to join the 'Friends of Butser' but with no extra charges on top.

 The Atrebate Tribe help with the experimental work at Butser,

 such as, assisting in the construction of buildings, making and using pottery

 They have also taken part in film and TV work as 'extras' and 'set dressing'.

 You will be guided and assisted in the making of your own costume, and given all the help you need to learn about Iron Age life.

 You can learn a number of prehistoric skills, under experts at Butser.